GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (252).md

 **At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may choose to afflict an additional creature or 8ncrease the duration by 1 day.

 **Critical Failure**: The hex has backfired.
 At the end of the first phase after attempting to cast this spell, you receive a psychic attack.
 After the second phase, a cutting attack.
 The third phase, a necrotic attack.
 The fourth phase, you take a level of fatigue.
 At the end of the fifth phase, you receive 1d4 spell sickness.
 These attacks treat you as though you were not wearing armor and gain a bonus equal to the spell's tier for the purpose of inflicting a critical hit.
 You cannot rest while you still have spell sickness.

+#### Vex of Shadows

+**Minimum Tier**: 3

+**Casting Time**: 4 actions

+**Range**: 20 yards

+**Duration**: 1 hour

+**Effect**: You must have a candle, match, torch, lantern or some other light source to snuff out while casting this spell.
+You cause a creature to become deathly afraid of the dark and shadows cast by blocked light.
+It must succeed a [Will] save to avoid this effect.
+If it failed in any degree, the creature cannot willingly move into a dark area.
+If forced into such an area, it is dazed and vulnerable.
+If the save was a critical failure, they will also find the light to bother their eyes, causing a cumulative -1 penalty for every minute they are in any lighting condition other than dim light.
+If this penalty ever reaches the negative equivalent of their [Will] score, they will receive a psychic attack against their [Will] every 10 minutes for the remainder of the spell.

+**At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may choose to either increase the duration by half or affect an additional creature within range.

+**Critical Failure**: You have blinded yourself for as long as you have spell sickness and can seem only to perceive those you would have affected with the spell for a number of hours equal to the spell's tier.

 #### Vex of Stones